 What documents can be used for Advance Care Planning?

 Advance care planning involves having good discussions with the people who could be involved in decision-making about your care in the future.
+It is important to understand who will be asked to represent your views, in the event you are unable to speak for yourself.
 Some people are comfortable simply having a good discussion with the person who would speak for them if a time were to come when they were not able to speak for themselves.
 Some people choose to write down their plans so that their wishes can be clear.
 The documents that may be used for advance care planning include: